BuddyLim/qwen-in-a-lambda/README.md

   - Claude 3 Haiku / $0.00025 / $0.00125 over 1000 input tokens & 1000 output tokens / Asia - Tokyo

 - It may be cheaper to just use a hosted LLM using AWS Bedrock, etc.. on the cloud as the pricing structure for Lambda w/ Qwen does not look more competitive compared to Claude 3 Haiku

+- Furthermore, the API gateway timeout is not easily configurable beyond the 30s timeout, depending on your usecase, this may not be very ideal

 - Results via local is dependant on your machine specs!! and may heavily skew your perception, expectation vs reality